 Treatment for Traction Alopecia and, for women who are not – or are no longer – nursing, postpartum alopecia treatment are both possible.
-These can help speed up the regrowth process by combining recommended high strength women’s minoxidil products with boosters such as the highly-targeted hair growth supplement, Hair Vitalics for Women.
+These can often help to speed up the hair growth process for women and include both pharmaceutical and non-medicinal products.

 Male pattern hair loss